garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Bayes Optimal Classifier.md

 ## Summary
 - [[Bayes Optimal Classifier]] combines the predictions of all alternative hypothesis weighted by their [[posterior evidence (posterior probability)]]
 	- In reality it is actually more difficult to do (because you have to enumerate all hypothesis)
-		- [[2024 Semester 1/COMPSCI361 - Machine Learning/Bayesian Networks|Bayesian Networks]] fixes this problem where you don't have to look at all possible hypothesis
+		- [[2024 Semester 1/COMPSCI361 - Machine Learning/Bayesian Networks|Bayesian Networks]] fixes this problem where you don't have to look at all possible hypothesis (looking at relationships between variables)